sedovolosiy/igaming_slot/README.md

-# Slots Team Live Coding Test Task

-## Task
-Write a simple slot game according to the requirements below.
+# Simple Slot Game

+This project implements a simple slot game with basic functionality, including generating a 3x3 screen, supporting wild symbols, calculating wins using "ways," and determining the Return to Player (RTP) percentage over 1,000,000 simulated rounds.

-## Requirements
+## Features
-- 3x3 screen
-- Generate screen from reels
-- Wild symbol support
-- Win by ways
-- Pays by the paytable
-- Count RTP of the game (on 1,000,000 rounds)

-## Reels
+### Reels
-Reels are used for generating screens, usually represented as arrays of symbols.
-For this task, use the following reels:
+Reels are used to generate the slot screen.
+Each reel is represented as an array of symbols.
+The reels used in this project are as follows:

 ```
 [